Marcy-Project/mod-7-react-api-project/proposal.md

 ## 🚀 Mission statement

-Our application, Pokemon Zhu 2.0 is for everyone.
-It allows users to add their favorite pokemon and store into a like collection.
+Our application, Pokemon Zhu 2.0 is for Pokemon enthusiasts.
+Users will be able to search for pokemons and add their favorite pokemon into a collection.

 ## API & React Router

 This application will use the Pokemon API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

-- Link to API documentation: [Link goes here]
-- API endpoint #1
-  - Description of endpoint
-  - List of data values used by the endpoint
-- API endpoint #2
-  - Description of endpoint
-  - List of data values used by the endpoint
-- API endpoint #3
-  - Description of endpoint
-  - List of data values used by the endpoint

-[If your API requires an API key, say so here.]

-**Example:**
 - https://pokeapi.co/api/v2/pokemon/${pokemonName}
   - This endpoint provided us with an object.
   - We used the `id`, `sprites.front_default`, and `name` from each object.

 - https://pokeapi.co/api/v2/pokemon/${pokemonId}
   - This will fetch a pokemon data by id
   - I will use the `id`, `name`, `stats`, and `sprites.front_default`